 I've taught drawing, painting and color theory for young and old, both in my studio and in public venues.
 I've taught drawing and painting to “youth at risk” in the Mississippi Delta and taught public school teachers how to teach their students art.

-My work is in both private and corporate art collections around the world.
-Over the past 35 years I've shown in approximately 70 one-man and group gallery shows.
+My work is in both private and corporate art collections around the United States.
+Over the past 45 years I've shown in approximately 80 one-man and group gallery shows.
 I've also been on the Mississippi Arts Commission Artist Roster of approved artists for grant-seeking institutions.

-I enjoy playing my saxophone up and down the Mississippi Gulf Coast and in New Orleans.
-Visit www.davesjazz.com to hear my original jazz compositions and look for my album Opening on Spotify and Apple Music.
+I enjoy playing my saxophone for private and public occasions.
+Visit https://davesjazz.com/ to hear my original jazz compositions and look for my album "Opening" on Soundcloud, Spotify and Apple Music.